CapedOpossum/CAP5512-Spring20-FINAL-KMR/README.md

 ## Development Environment

+This software requires Python 3.7 or later be already installed.

-Create virtual Python 3 environment using the included `requirements.txt` file:
+Packages in addition to Python 3.7 are required.
+In order to simplify the inclusion of all pre-requisites, create a virtual Python 3 environment using the included `requirements.txt` file:

     $ python3 -m venv pyenv
     ...
     $ . pyenv/bin/activate
     (pyenv) $ pip3 install -r ./requirements.txt
     ...

+## Run Tic-Tac-Toe

+The repository contains a baseline configuration file that is able to use the `gabasic` package to find an optimal Tic-Tac-Toe player policy.
+Prior to running the search, a proper runtime environment must be available.
+Refer to the *Development Environment* section for instructions on how to create this runtime environment.
+To execute the search, run:

+    (pyenv) $ python3 -m gabasic tic_tac_toe.ini

 ## GABASIC Framework